 Theory of Change

-Awareness about the legislative history and performance of candidates helps voters make evidence-based opinions, paving the way for informed representative democracy.
+Awareness about the voting record and performance of candidates helps voters make evidence-based decisions, paving the way for a more informed representative democracy.

 MumbaiVotes volunteers conduct video interviews of Members of Parliament, the Legislative Assembly, and candidates for Indian elections on their stances and parliamentary actions, which are shared on the MumbaiVotes website in multimedia and written transcript formats.
 Additionally, research teams create ‘report cards’ on politicians outlining the politicians' background, detailing the their educational history, criminal record, financial assets, promises made, and promises kept in order to present them in a transparent and objective manner.
 Information gathered is further analyzed to provide cross-cutting data on promises versus performance, attendance records, voting records, debate participation, bill introductions, and more.